ClydeHoadley/Simple-samples-of-C-with-explanations/README.md

     Demonstrate the classic bubble sort algorithm on a list of 100 unique random words.

+    i2c_stoplight.ino
+    Slave I2C program for the Arduino to switch LED's on and off as instructed by the master I2C program running on the Raspberry Pi.

+    i2c_sysfs_stoplight.c
+    Master I2C program for the Raspberry to instruct the Arduion via i2c which LED's to turn on and off.
+No extra libraries or header files needed.

     iLinkedList.c
     Demonstrate a linked list using integers.
 The program was developed with the vision of some day  developing into a binary tree.
 So, integers are linked &